Benchmarking Physics-Informed Time-Series Models for Operational Global Station Weather Forecasting: Dataset Documentation

 \textbf{What mechanisms or procedures were used to collect the data (e.g., hardware apparatuses or sensors, manual human curation, software programs, software APIs)?
 How were these mechanisms or procedures validated?}

-NCEI (formerly the National Climatic Data Center) started developing ISD in 1998 with assistance from partners in the U.S. Air Force and Navy, as well external funding from several sources.
-The database incorporates data from over 35,000 stations around the world, with some that include having, and includes observations data from as far back as 1901.
+NCEI (formerly the National Climatic Data Center) started developing ISD in 1998 with assistance from partners in the U.S. Air Force and Navy, as well as external funding from several sources.
+The database incorporates data from over 35,000 stations around the world, with some observation records dating back to 1901.
 The number of stations with data in ISD increased substantially in the 1940s and again in the early 1970s.
 There are currently more than 14,000 active ISD stations that are updated daily in the database.
 The total uncompressed data volume is around 600 gigabytes; however, it continues to grow as more data are added.

 \textbf{If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?}

 The sampling strategy is deterministic.

 \textbf{Who was involved in the data collection process (e.g., students, crowdworkers, contractors) and how were they compensated (e.g., how much were crowdworkers paid)?}